aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 __

 ## CHANGELONG

+**Feb, XXth 2023 | v3.0**
+- Added > Added an option that the mission editor sets a timer before the CSWR starts to run;
+- Documentation has been updated.

 **Jan, 20th 2023 | v2.8**
 - Improvement > You can define through fn_CSWR_loadout.sqf file a custom helmet for infantry and other only for heavy armored crewmen;